 To support his claims, McPherson cites many testimonies from contemporary thinkers – like Michael Sandel and G.A.
 Cohen – as well as the venerable writings of Nietzsche and Confucius.
 The interesting point is not that we often fail to act in our own interests – by pushing ourselves, others and the planet beyond their due limits.
 It is that we act as if our interests are the only real limits.
 Richard Rorty’s claim that ‘obedience’ is owed ‘only to our own conventions’ suggests the only limits are those we choose to adopt.
 No external constraints stand in our way (Rorty 1982, xlii).
 This is the antithesis of accepting-appreciating, which will mean checking, restraining and in certain cases abnegating this refusal to accept constraints on our will.
 Schopenhauer and Nietzsche condemn an empty ‘will to will’.
 Sandel laments a ‘one-sided triumph of wilfulness’ while Cohen, too, lambasts the ambition to ‘universal mastery’ as ‘repugnant’ (pp.15-17).

 McPherson devotes most of his discussion to a practical question.
 How should one live in this world – acquisitive, hubristic, and animated by a ‘Promethean ideal’ evident in social, political, and economic arrangements (p.15)?
 What is the effective remedy for these collective ills?
 There is less emphasis on radical political solutions or social activism.
 Radicalism is hardly consistent with a due appreciation of our epistemic limits: the risks of failure are too big for good Burkean reasons.
 McPherson endorses a modest ‘politics of imperfection’ – a term taken from Anthony Quinton (p.109).
 Reform works best if it’s slow, cautious and respectful of organically evolved institutional and social arrangements.
 I wonder if some cases might demand radicalism.
-Some problems have been left too long and some solutions arrive too late.
+Some problems have been left too long.
+Some solutions arrive too late.
 But maybe this thought itself betrays a failure of self-limitation.
 As the self-styled ‘recovering environmentalist’, Paul Kingsnorth put it, ‘action is not always more effective than inaction’ (Kingsnorth 2017).
-Much harm is done by people sincerely but inaptly trying to improve the world.
+Much harm is done by people sincerely but ineptly trying to improve the world.
 The well-intentioned are sometimes the most destructive.

 The Virtues of Limits is mainly concerned to encourage the vision of contentedly self-limited and self-limiting human beings.
 The accepting-appreciating stance should be ‘primary’ and the choosing-controlling stance a choice made if or when the situation demands it (p.20).
 This is not simply a consequentialist argument based on an effort to avoiding causing needless harm.
 There is a stirring humanistic conviction that this will be the best kind of human life: